kbrnsr-playground/backend-stuff-elixir-basics/README.md

 ### Configuration

-I recommend to use VS Code to clone the repository into a named volume `workspaces` .
+Use VS Code to clone the repository into a named volume `workspaces`, you can use other ways to get your code mounted into a Docker container, but most of them have too many downsides compared to the advantages.
-If you decide to clone without creating the volume, then Docker Compose will make a volume with a semi-randon name where your code will go, and I haven't tested if it persists after system reboot.
-Besides, using a named volume will make it easier to backup your code if you decide to do so.
+If you decide to clone without creating the volume, then Docker Compose will make a volume with a semi-randon name where your code will go.

 ## Elixir's Mix for beginners

 ### Create project

-To create a new project with the name `blork` , execute the following from the repository root:
+To create a new project with the name `blork` , execute the following from the repository root (`shell`):

 ```Shell
 mix new blork
 ```

-### First run: compile and run Elixir project
+### First run: compile and run Mix project

-Change directory to the newly generated project and compile/run it by
+Change directory to the newly generated project and compile/run it by executing (`shell`):
-executing:

 ```Shell
 cd blork
 iex -S mix
 ```

-this will start the elixir shell `iex` with everything we need to call the project functions.
+this will start `iex` with everything we need to call the project functions.

 ### Getting help

-Get module information/help for `Blork` by executing, with iex shell:
+Get module information/help for `Blork` (`iex`):

 ```Elixir
 h Blork
 ```

-Get documentation for function `Blork.hello` by executing, with iex shell:
+Get documentation for function `Blork.hello` (`iex`):

 ```Elixir
 h Blork.hello